Starring – Humphrey Bogart, Peter Lorre, Mary Astor, Gladys George, Lee Patrick, Sydney Greenstreet, Ward Bond, Elisha Cook Jr.

 And then it dawned on me that Mr. Huston was probably really trying to get the audience to hate this guy, because he was a bad guy after all, and so he knew what the audience would be thinking, because maybe his brain could think that way too.
 And so I made myself go into that mindset, because normally I’m never in the name-calling mindset, whether out loud or in my head, I just don’t like calling people names or making harsh/negative judgments about them.
 It makes me uncomfortable and quite frankly, a bit ill to go around in my head thinking bad of people.
 But being an eternal optimist about people is not always a good thing.
 So, I made myself go there, to that mindset of immediate negative judgement of someone’s character and this is what I figured the reaction Huston wanted and probably got from his audience and he included this fellatio image to really drive it home –

 And there you go.
-See why I try to stay in the right now because of this sick shit people did to us back then to make sure we still got in a movie?!
 This wasn’t about equal rights and having as many gay characters as straight characters to get that ever elusive diversity in a movie like we are all endlessly yammering on and on and on about today.
 This was about humiliating those gay characters.

 Sydney Greenstreet as Gutman, the second of the three gay guys in the film.
 Yep, his name is Gutman, so remember this when we are complaining about hurtful words and images of us today in our entertainment choices because words and images nowadays ain’t as hurtful or as hateful as they used to be because apparently back then gay guys didn’t just love sucking on umbrella handles, they were super obese too and needed hateful names like Gutman to prove the point of said weight issues.